2024–25 East Asia Super League

 The 2024–25 East Asia Super League was the second regular season of the East Asia Super League, an international basketball club competition involving teams from Hong Kong, Japan, Macau, South Korea, Philippines and Taiwan.
 The season began on 2 October 2024 and ended on 9 March 2025.

 The Final Four was held in Macau.
-The Hiroshima Dragonflies won their inaugural title, after defeating the Taoyuan Pauian Pilots in the final.
+The Hiroshima Dragonflies won their first title after defeating the Taoyuan Pauian Pilots in the final.

 Teams

 Allocation

 The 2024–25 East Asia Super League has ten teams, two more compared the last season.
 Like the last season, the finalist of the Taiwan's (Chinese Taipei) P. League+, Japan's B.League and South Korea's Korean Basketball League qualified and took part for the 2024–25 season alongside two teams from the Philippine Basketball Association (PBA).

 The allocation process for Philippine teams was not immediately known since the PBA has two conferences or tournaments for its 2023–24 season.
 The PBA decided to send the champions of those two conferences.

 On 14 August 2024, a team each from Hong Kong and Macau were announced as expansion teams.
 Eastern in particular are contracted to participate regardless of placing in the domestic league.